fareezmir/vero-booking-system/README.md

 **UI polish**: The frontend is intentionally minimal but could be elevated with micro-animations, transitions between booking steps, decorative icons, or a further refined aesthetic to give patients a more premium experience when on the site.

+**Booking management**: Admins should be able to hard delete bookings, particularly for outdated or past appointments.
+Currently cancelled status serves as a soft delete.

 **CI/CD**: Add a GitHub Actions pipeline with ESLint and Prettier checks on every push.